lud-hu/homematic-ccu/README.md

 It is basically built on the hassio homematic addon: https://github.com/home-assistant/hassio-addons/tree/master/homematic

 I've just built a docker image from the code and provide it with some information on how to run it.
+You can find it here: https://hub.docker.com/r/luhudroid/homematic-ccu

 # How to use it